sivar2311/boot-measurements/README.md

 # Description
 Runtime measurements of a SinricPro sketch on an ESP32 (Firebeetle32 board).

 The sketch connects to the SinricPro server and sends a temperature event with random values for temperature and humidity.
 After sending, the connection is disconnected and the ESP32 goes into deep-sleep mode.
+After a defined time, the ESP32 wakes up from deep-sleep and repeats this process.

 # Measurements
 | # | boot-type | SSL | D/S | WIFI-CACHE | boot-loader | flash-mode | flash speed | time |